archusXIV/g810-led-fr-skel/README.md

 # g810-led-fr-skel for linux
 create, delete or switch g810-led profiles for AZERTY fr_FR Logitech keyboards.

-Profiles depend on a [skeleton](https://github.com/archusXIV/g810-led-fr-skel/blob/main/profile_skel) file that you can edit before installation, keys names are organized by raws based on a latin1 fr_CH layout because the g810-led project started like this.
+Profiles depend on a [profile_skel](https://github.com/archusXIV/g810-led-fr-skel/blob/main/profile_skel) file that you can edit before installation, keys names are organized by raws based on a latin1 fr_CH layout because the g810-led project started like this.
 But here the translation is done simply by removing keys or placing them in the right raw for a fr_FR layout.
+Note that a [group_skel](https://github.com/archusXIV/g810-led-fr-skel/blob/main/group_skel) is also provided.

 ## Groups examples
-- The modifiers keys are associated with keys in the same color (red).
+- The modifiers keys (red).
 - Direction keys: hjkl (vim), arrows, home, end, pageup, pagedown (yellow).
 - F1 -> F12 (magenta).
 - Multimedia keys (green) mute key (yellow).